mikenhu/helsinki-hsl-clock/README.md

   ```

 * To save your changes, press `CTRL+X` → `Y` → `Enter`
 * That's it for the software.
-You can run the metro clock as is.
+You can run it as is.
 Or...

 ## Add Pi controls in Home Assistant

-* Having the LCD always on is bad, I decided to integrate this metro clock into my home assistant setup.
+* Having the LCD always on is bad, I decided to integrate this HSL clock into my home assistant setup.

 * In HA, you can execute CLI commands to control your Pi with command line and shell command integrations.